MarcoCrepaldi-iit/mOISC-dRISC/README.md

 + Quartus Prime Lite ([download](https://fpgasoftware.intel.com/?edition=lite));

-*Note: Using Quartus Prime is subject to the acceptance of the End User License Agreement.
+*Note: Using Quartus Prime is subject to the acceptance of the Intel End User License Agreement (EULA).
 See section License for further details.*

 ## Compilation of C source code